-If you’re interested in obtaining either a Retirement or Non-Lucrative Visa, you’re going to want Live In Spain.
-This book provides the information and tools I wish I would have had when Heidi and I applied for non-lucrative visa.
+If you’re interested in applying for the non lucrative visa (NLV), you’re going to want Live In Spain.
+This book provides the information and tools I wish we’d have had when we applied for non-lucrative visa.
 It covers all aspects of the Spain visa requirements and process in a huge amount of detail.
 At over 100 pages, it is an excellent guide to help you maximize your efforts in obtaining a Spanish Visa.

-“But I don’t know how to do it, or where to start.”
+“The Non Lucrative Visa?
+I don’t know how to apply, or where to start.”

 Many people think the only way you can gain residency in Spain is with Spanish heritage, an education, or work visa.
-Those are also valid ways to become a Spanish resident, but with the Non-Lucrative or Retirement Visa, you can live in Spain without requiring Spanish heritage.
+Those are also valid ways to become a Spanish resident, but with the Non-Lucrative / Retirement Visa, you can live in Spain without requiring Spanish heritage.

 That’s where Live In Spain comes in.
 There are many tasks necessary to get you to the point of applying for the visa.
 This book will help you navigate the tangled web of requirements, and optimize the time you spend working towards the visa.